Pravarasena I

 Pravarasena I was the successor of Vindhyashakti, the founder of the Vakataka dynasty.
 He was the first and only Vakataka ruler to be called Samrāṭ, meaning emperor or universal ruler.
+In addition to the title of Samrāṭ, Pravarasena I also bore the titles Dharmamaharaja and Haritiputra, both of which are attested in inscriptions of his descendants.
 Under his reign, the Vakatakas were established as a major power in the Deccan, where they would rule for almost two centuries after Pravarasena's death.